codyjrivera/cuda-membenchmark/README.md

 This benchmark is intended to demonstrate the difference in bandwidth between CPU-GPU memory transfers and GPU-GPU internal memory transfers.
 CPU-GPU transfers are much slower than GPU-GPU transfers.
-Running this benchmark on a test machine with a Nvidia v100 shows that CPU-GPU transfers are slower than GPU-GPU transfers by a factor of 10^3.
+Running this benchmark on a test machine with a Nvidia v100 shows that these transfers are slower by a factor of 10^3.
 As a result, to avoid bottlenecks and excessive transfers, GPU programs must use input data wisely.